Revo Model Summary

 First the specs: You're looking at a 2017 Porsche 911 Carrera S in Lava Orange, with about 22,000 miles.
 It was spec'd for enthusiast driving, with a 7 speed manual trans, Sport PASM suspension (active), sport exhaust with selectable bypass (loud), and the addition of an aftermarket SharkWerks PSE system (louder).
 It does not have sport chrono, which is an odd choice given the other driver focused choices, but some buyers do not like the appearance of the chrono on the dash.
 I for one like the auto rev matching that comes along with sport chrono, but alas, I'll have to do without.
 Seats are "14-way" power units, the dash is covered in full leather, there is a sunroof, and my favorite interior feature: lava orange accent stitching.
 The silver wheels shown are a 19 inch winter set, and for summer it will wear one inch larger all black Carrera S wheels with Pirelli P-Zeros.

 Christian's Impressions: I bought this car used in late January of '21.
 In theory it is a replacement for my Seal Grey 2001 911 (996) Turbo, but for now I have both.
 Cars to middle aged men are like girls to teenage boys: we'll do whatever it takes to be around them, and inevitably regret it at school on Monday.
 In eighth grade I roller bladed 5 miles down a gravel strewn two lane highway with cars buzzing my Umbros to spend like 20 minutes with a girl while her parents were out shopping.
-Having risked life, limb, and dignity to get there I was so sweaty she was totally grossed out and never let me out of the kitchen, not that I would have had the balls to make a move if we had.
+Having risked life, limb, and dignity to get there I was so sweaty she was totally grossed out and never let me out of the kitchen, not that I would have known what to do if we had.
 Or maybe the roller blades scared her off.
 The lesson is, I really should sell that 996 before I regret it...

 The 996 Turbo and 991.2 would tie in a head to head Top Trumps (if you don't know the Top Trumps card game, check it out, many hours of my youth were spent with a deck of these cards!).